 The event allows participants to follow tracks based upon their interest in aviation.
 Students from local schools and colleges benefit from presentations on education and financing options as well as panels featuring candid discussions with aviation professionals.
 The military track has proved to be a valuable resource for local transitioning aviators.
 “In 2015 we had over 500 attendees,” said Rachel Hansen, event organizer.
 “There were 97 high school students with their classes or parents, 75 mechanics, and the rest were from the military and current or prospective airline pilots.
 We are expecting even more in 2016.”

 The airline track has gained popularity with support from Alaska Airlines.
 “We love this event,” remarked John Hornibrook, chief pilot with Alaska, “you can count on us 100% in 2016.”
 This year registered attendees meeting one-on-one with various airlines will be able to receive text messages when their turn is available so individuals can participate in forum rather than hold their place in line.
 The Forum sessions run from 8:00 am to 3:00 pm in the Showplex and feature over forty information tables from exhibitors.
 This event is only open to pre-registered attendees.
-Register online, cost is $35.00 and includes a buffet lunch as well as admission to the NW Aviation Conference Saturday and Sunday.
+Register online, cost is $25.00 and includes admission to the NW Aviation Conference Saturday and Sunday.

 With over seventy-five hours of seminars over the weekend, there is plenty to choose from.
 Safety seminars will cover many facets of the industry including helicopters, seaplanes, mountain and canyon flying, weather training, and navigation software, as well as presentations from the FAA and the AOPA Air Safety Foundation.
 An event highlight is the return of Lori MacNichol, to conduct an advanced installment of her much anticipated Mountain and Canyon Flying Workshop.
 Part II builds upon skills introduced in the 2015 Workshop.